Jenna Brager, PhD, RN, MS

 She also supported the Research and Innovation teams to deploy a mobile health application program called GetWell Loop, developed with a Bethesda, Maryland company called GetWell Network.
 This mHealth platform supported over 8,400 patients who were treated through our drive-through COVID testing locations.
 The platform allowed her team to respond to patient messages and alerts on this digital platform about COVID symptoms and quarantining guidelines, at a time when guidance was quickly changing.

 Prior to her role with LifeBridge Health, Dr. Brager spent four years at Johns Hopkins Hospital working with clinicians and researchers to promote the integration of substance-use related content including screening, brief intervention, and referral to treatment (SBIRT) into the nursing curricula at Johns Hopkins School of Nursing.
 Additionally, she worked with HIV researchers to help beta test the design and implementation of a mobile health app to link HIV-positive individuals to patient care navigators.
-Lastly and most impactfully, Dr. Brager worked with MyMD’s Chief Scientific Officer, Adam Kaplin to execute clinical trials funded by Janssen to combat treatment-resistant depression through the use of intranasal esketamine.
+Lastly and most impactfully, Dr. Brager worked with MyMD’s Chief Scientific Officer, Adam Kaplin to execute clinical trials funded by Janssen to combat treatment-resistant depression using intranasal esketamine.

 Dr. Brager has also served as an assistant editor for conferences by AMIA MedInfo and HiMMS, as well as a scientific reviewer for the Journal of Child Abnormal Psychology and the Journal of Comprehensive Psychiatry.
 Additionally, she previously served as the Secretary for the Southern Nurses Research Society.
 She has also authored and co-authored numerous articles and reviews.